Fully Dynamic All Pairs All Shortest Paths: Introduction

-{\bf Overview of the Paper.} In Section \ref{sec:DI} we review the DI fully dynamic algorithm as well as the decremental APASP algorithm in~\cite{NPR14b}.
-In contrast to the DI method, the decremental algorithm in~\cite{NPR14b} is not a correct fully dynamic APASP algorithm.
-In Section \ref{sec:alg-basic} we describe a basic fully dynamic APASP algorithm, which includes suitable enhancements to~\cite{NPR14b} to be correct for fully dynamic updates.
-However, this algorithm is not very efficient.
-In Section~\ref{sec:alg-main} we present \fullydynamicend , our overall fully dynamic algorithm, which is similar to the DI fully dynamic algorithm but uses a different `dummy update' sequence.
-In Section~\ref{sec:anal} we analyze our algorithm and establish the amortized time bound claimed in Theorem~\ref{th:main}.
+{\bf Overview of the Paper.} In Section \ref{sec:fdbc} we describe a very simple method to obtain a fully dynamic BC algorithm using a fully dynamic APASP algorithm.
+The rest of the paper will focus only on obtaining efficient algorithms for APASP.
+In Section \ref{sec:DI} we briefly review the \NPR \decremental APASP algorithm and the fully dynamic \DI algorithm.
+In Section \ref{sec:basic} we describe our basic fully dynamic APASP algorithm \fullydynamicend, its properties and complexity analysis.
+Pseudocode and correctness are in Section \ref{sec:fd}.
+In Section~\ref{sec:improved} we briefly review the \Tho fully dynamic APSP algorithm and then we present our improved algorithm \FFDe.
+The complexity of \FFD is discussed in Section \ref{sec:proof}, while the pseudocode and correctness are available in the Appendix \ref{sec:algo}.
 The paper ends with a conclusion in Section~\ref{sec:extn}.